 The kitchen area comprises a Thetford cooker, with three gas hobs and a single electric hotplate, or four gas hobs, depending on model.
 Adjacent to this is a stainless steel sink, concealed by a Chinchilla glass lid, which may be used as a chopping board, and a chrome mixer tap.
 Below the worktop are various storage cupboards and drawers, the exact layout dependant on the model.
-Extra serving space is provided by a worktop extension which slides out above the fridge and another which folds up on the side of the kitchen unit. on some models.
+Extra serving space is provided by a worktop extension which slides out above the fridge.